gingerchew/ginger.wtf-2024/src/posts/what-i-learned-making-top-level-dev.md

 date: 2023-10-18
 ---

-My name is ginger, and I have problem.
+My name is Ginger, and I have problem.
 Anytime someone says "Do you think there is a website {x}.com?"
 I have to look it up.
 What's worse is the number I end up registering.
 Instead of dealing with that issue, I've decided to enable all my fellow domain addicts.

 ## So what is it?